 When Fox originally approached us at Greenhaus GFX to design the titles for The Four: Battle For Stardom this show was called Final 4: The Battle.

-These pitch frames are based on that title and follows the mic cord as it leads out of the tunnel to center stage where the sole microphone is ready for the contestant to begin the show.
+These pitch frames are based on that title and follows the mic cord as it leads out of the contestants tunnel to center stage where the sole microphone is ready for the battle.

 Project: The BFG

 I got the pleasure of working on these three type designs for this trailer of The BFG.
 All three 3D in-scene graphics were my designs, animations, and composites.
 Completed as an intern while at GreenhausGFX.

 I do not claim responsibility for any other aspects of this trailer.

 This is Philip Gleichauf and my final animation for the Sarasota Film Festival.
 Our brief was to create a short teaser with the idea of heart and mind of independant film, so with that we went with an abstract approach to show different ideas of shape and color, representing different ideas, moving towards the Hollywood 20 movie theater where the Sarasota Film Festival is held each year.

 We used many different techniques with this project including, film, 3D motion tracking and animation, cel animation, and stop motion.
 All 3D was done in Cinema 4D and composited in After Effects with 2D cel animation created in Photoshop using the AnimDessin 2 plugin.